-I stayed in hostel La Qhia, located close to the supermarket and bus station (coming from Santiago: do not get off at the main square where the bus stops, wait till the last stop which is at the cooperativo / terminal station).
+I stayed in La Qhia Eco Retreat (formerly Hostel La Qhia), located close to the supermarket and bus station (coming from Santiago: do not get off at the main square where the bus stops, wait till the last stop which is at the cooperativo / terminal station).
 The major advantage of staying at hostel La Qhia (besides the lovely garden and view), is the detailed descriptions available for hiking routes and activities to do in the area.

 Buying souvenirs in Santa Fe de Veraguas